 Now, the iOS platform uses CoreLocation Framework to locate a device.
 This CoreLocation Framework provides protocols and classes to configure and send location events in the server.
 In fact, this framework also lets you monitor a device’s movements.

-Once you’ve identified the device’s location, your app need to provide driving directions.
+Once you’ve identified the device’s location, your app needs to provide driving directions.

 So, for your iOS app, you can integrate Mapkit to display point-to-point directions on the map in your app.
 After integrating, register the app as a routing app can make directions available to the Maps app on a user’s device.

 All in all, geolocation features are the most important technology for providing efficient and effective ride-hailing on demand services.